zxnnic/SmartMeter/README.md

        DB_PASSWORD = "[enter your mysql root user password here]"

-4. For pre-loaded data, run the sql file `profile13830.sql` and populate your database.
-Table creation is included in the sql file.
+4. For pre-loaded data, create the following talbe:

+       DROP TABLE IF EXISTS profiles;
+       CREATE TABLE IF NOT EXISTS profiles ( tstamp INTEGER NOT NULL,
+        grid FLOAT,
+        solar FLOAT,
+        solarp FLOAT,
+        PRIMARY KEY (tstamp)
+       );

+   And insert your values in accordingly.

 5. Go into `app.py` to make sure that all the settings for your database is correct.